bigbinary/neeto-editor/README.md

     4. Translation File Changes (optional)

-        Modifications in the neeto-editor translation files won't automatically update the UI.
+        Modifications in the neeto-editor translation files will not automatically update the UI.
 To verify these changes, update your neeto-site-web/app/javascript/packs/application.js file with the following code:

         ```
         import en from "translations/en.json";